Who Can Benefit From Nutritional Therapy?

 Medical conditions that exist despite the fact that medical tests have revealed no abnormalites are often labelled as 'functional' disorders and are usually benign, but nevertheless debilitating.
 In some cases of functional disease, there may be subtle changes within the physiology of the body which can be positively influenced by a change in diet.

 Recurrent or persistent infections such as urinary infections, sinusitis, ear infections, throat infections, or conjunctivitis can sometimes indicate an inablility of the immune system to get on top of an infection, which can occur for a variety of reasons.
 When your body attempts to fight an infection, it requires a variety of essential amino acids ( which are found in dietary proteins) as well as a good supply of certain vitamins and minerals.
-Poor resistance to infection may sometimes occur as a result of poor dietary choices, resulting in sub-optimal immune function.
-Dietary or nutritional intervention can often help to provide the body with the resources required to overcome infection more easily.
+Poor resistance to infection may sometimes occur as a result of poor dietary choices, or it can occur as a response to long-term stress.
+Dietary intervention and/or stress management techniques can often help to provide the body with the necessary resources to overcome infection more easily.

 Chronic mental health conditions can fluctuate over time but it can be difficult to understand what makes a condition better on some days than others.
 Mood is influenced by the amount and balance of hormones within the brain such as serotonin and dopamine.
 There is evidence to show that these chemicals can be influenced by our diet and that nutritional intervention can bring about improvement in symptoms for some people (Lakhan and Vieira 2008).
 Listen to this TED talk for more information on how nutrients are effective in the management of mental health.